charvyCZ/charvyCZ/README.md

-- 👋 Hi, I’m @charvyCZ
-- 👀 I’m interested in Programming
+Hello!
+My name is charvyCZ.
+I enjoy programming and trying new things.

+Currently a use/learn this:
+- Java (Spigot API)
-- 🌱 I’m currently learning Java, JS & Python
+- JS
+- Python (marginally, because of school)

 <!---
 charvyCZ/charvyCZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.